Pet Health 101

 Is it true that some vaccinations cause cancer in cats?

 Vaccines can cause cancer in cats, but it’s rare.
 It occurs most commonly with rabies and feline leukemia vaccinations.
 It's important for you and your veterinarian to decide if the risk of your cat being exposed to these diseases is greater than the potential risk of developing a vaccine-induced sarcoma.
 If your cat develops a lump at the injection site, call your veterinarian.

 Spaying or neutering your pet

 Canada is currently facing a cat overpopulation crisis.
 The Canadian Federation of Humane Societies estimates that 600,000 cats in shelters failed to find new homes in 2011.
-They also found that only 44% of cats that enter the shelter system are adopted out.
+They also found that only 44 per cent of cats that enter the shelter system are adopted.

 By having your pet spayed or neutered, you'll help prevent the birth of unwanted puppies and kittens, while giving your pet other benefits.

 Spaying and neutering are safe surgical operations that prevent animals from reproducing.
 Generally, these procedures don't require an overnight stay and can eliminate or significantly reduce the risk of numerous health problems, including reproductive cancers and infections.
 Sterilizing you pet can also improve some behavioural problems, such as territorial marking, destructiveness and roaming in search of a mate.

 The safety of both male and female animals is dramatically increases if they're spayed or neutered.